a-mann-prod/padel-connect/readme.md

 ## Project Structure

 - The repository consists of two main folders:
-  - **supabase**: Contains configurations and scripts related to Supabase.
   - **app**: Contains the application code.

 ## Get started